-Many course readings are journal articles that can be accessed via the U of T library system if you are logged in with your U of T identifier.
-The "simplelink" identifiers have been provided in this course outline.
+Many course readings are articles accessible via the U of T library system if you are logged in with your U of T identifier.
+"Permalink" identifiers have been provided in this course outline.
+If they don't work try a search on the article title using the box on the main U of T Library page.